CyrilleB79/winMag/readme.md

 * Allows to report the result of some native Magnifier keyboard commands.
 * Allows to reduce the cases where table navigation commands conflict with Magnifier's commands.
 * Adds some keyboard shortcuts to toggle various native options of the Magnifier.
+* Allow to save and restore the configuration parameters of the Magnifier.
 * Adds some extra features that are not provided by Windows Magnifier (mouse to view, Magnifier window not on top)

 ## Settings